Julien Gauthier: International play

 On December 1, 2015, Gauthier was invited to the Team Canada selection camp for the 2016 World Junior Hockey Championships.
 He was the only draft-eligible player to end up participating in the tournament for Canada.
+However, the team finished sixth in the tournament.

+Gauthier was again invited to Team Canada's selection camp for the 2017 World Junior Hockey Championships.
+He was one of five players from the 2016 team to be named to the 2017 team.
+He scored two goals, including the game winner, in a 5–3 win over the Czech Republic in the quarterfinals.
+In the semifinals, Gauthier scored twice more, including the game winner, in a 5–2 win over Sweden.
+However, Canada was defeated by Team USA in the final to take the silver medal.

 Personal life

 He is the nephew of former NHL player Denis Gauthier.
-His father and grandfather were professional wrestlers.
+His father and grandfather were bodybuilders who each at one point won the title of "Mr. Canada," while his grandmother was a member of the famous Rougeau Family of professional wrestlers.